“3. Leadership in the Church of Jesus Christ,” Handbook 2: Administering the Church (2019)

 Leaders prepare themselves spiritually as they keep the commandments, study the scriptures and the teachings of latter-day prophets, pray, fast, and humble themselves before the Lord.
 With this preparation, they are able to receive inspiration to guide them in their personal lives, their family responsibilities, and their callings.

 In councils, leaders meet under the direction of presiding officers to discuss ways to help individuals and families.
 Guided by the Holy Ghost, they work together to determine effective ways to serve members of their organizations.
-Some examples of councils in the Church are the ward council, the stake council, bishoprics, and quorum and auxiliary presidencies.
+Some examples of councils in the Church are the ward council, the stake council, bishoprics, and organization presidencies.
 For guidance on participating in councils, see chapter 4.

 Like the Savior, leaders seek to minister to individuals and families, both spiritually and temporally.
 They care about each person, not just about managing an organization.
 They reach out to new members, less-active members, and those who may be lonely or in need of comfort.